Russian submarine Sankt Peterburg: Background and construction

-Amid a severe shortage of funds experienced during the 1990s following the dissolution of the Soviet Union, the keel of Sankt Peterburg was laid down on 26 December 1997, in Saint Petersburg by Admiralty Shipyard.
-The company specialises in submarine construction, having built more than 300 boats, including the and nuclear-powered submarines.
-By 2006, two more of Sankt Peterburgs sister boats, Kronshtadt and Sevastopol had had their keels laid down.
-Sankt Peterburg was launched on 28 October 2004, to coincide with the 300th anniversary of Sankt Peterburg's founding, before undergoing several sea trials, to validate her systems, until 2009.
+Amid a severe shortage of funds experienced during the 1990s following the dissolution of the Soviet Union, the keel of Sankt Peterburg was laid down on 26 December 1997, in Saint Petersburg by Admiralty Shipyard, and launched on 28 October 2004, to coincide with the 300th anniversary of Sankt Peterburg's founding, before undergoing several sea trials, to validate her systems, until 2009.

-As of 25 February 2008, Sankt Peterburg was part of the 13th Brigade of Ships Under Repair and Construction (military unit number 22875), Leningrad Naval Base.
+As of 25 February 2008, Sankt Peterburg was part of the 13th Brigade of Ships Under Repair and Construction Leningrad Naval Base.

 Operational history

 On 6 May 2010, Sankt Peterburg was commissioned into the Russian Navy, signalling the official start of her operational service.
 The boat thereafter underwent combat training with the Baltic Fleet and participated in a naval parade and an exercise.
 At the same time, she continued sea trials until late 2011.

 Despite having been commissioned, in November 2011 the Russian Navy decided that the St. Petersburg class would not be accepted into service, as Sankt Peterburg had fallen far short of requirements during trials.
 According to Izvestia, the main drawback was the propulsion unit's inability to produce half of the expected power, along with the inefficiency of the sonar system.
 With the construction of the other two St. Petersburg-class submarines being halted, the Russian Navy ordered additional Improved Kilo-class submarines.
 The decision to reject the St. Petersburg class was confirmed in February 2012 by Russian Navy Commander-in-Chief Admiral Vladimir Vysotsky, who stated, "The Russian Navy does not need the St. Petersburg in its current form."
 Sankt Peterburg would remain an experimental prototype.

 Sankt Peterburg successfully carried a missile launch in accordance with the combat training schedule in the Barents Sea.
 The cruise missile was launched from an underwater position at a naval target on 17 November 2016.
 Tests were successfully finished in December 2018.

 Nevertheless, as of 2020, the submarine continued to be used as a test platform for the class and according to one report, was noted not to be fully operational.
-In April 2020, the boat was reported undergoing new trials in the Baltic to prepare for her return to the Northern Fleet where her role in protecting the SSBN force was described as "vital".
-Another report in 2020 suggested that her deployment could in future be shifted to the Baltic Fleet.
-In 2021 it was reported that after years of being used as a "test platform", she was formally "accepted into service".

 On 18 April 2023, it was reported that Sankt Peterburg is planned to be decommissioned, as its modernisation is very expensive and a new submarine could be built using those funds.
 On 5 February 2024, the submarine was withdrawn from the navy.